Wazzaio/wazza-docs/source/index.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+The Wazza API is organized around REST.
+Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
+We use built-in HTTP features, like HTTP authentication and HTTP verbs, which can be understood by off-the-shelf HTTP clients.
+JSON will be returned in all responses from the API, including errors (though if you're using API bindings, we will convert the response to the appropriate language-specific object).

-We have language bindings in Shell, Ruby, and Python!
+We have language SDKs in Shell, objective C and Java.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication

+You authenticate to the Wazza API by providing your secret API key in the request.
+You can manage your API keys from your account.
+Your API keys carry many privileges, so be sure to keep them secret!
+Authentication to the API occurs via HTTP Basic Auth.
+Provide your API key as the basic auth username.
+You do not need to provide a password.
+All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail.
+You must authenticate for all requests.

 > To authorize, use this code: